Agcom/bson/README.md

-> :warning: Archived in favor of [agcom/kbson](https://github.com/agcom/kbson) :warning:
+> :warning: Archived in favor of a future project (agcom/kbson) :warning:

 # Bson serialization